shravan20/java-8-concepts/README.md

- This repository covers features released in Java 8 Repository contains simple definition of the feature with simplest code snippet
+ This repository covers features released in Java 8 Repository contains simple definition of the feature with simplest code snippet.

 ---